 Take note of the number and make sure you’re getting enough for your monthly needs.
 Also check what happens if you go over your limit.

 When it comes to deciding how much is enough, the best way to do that is to simply track it.
 You can do this with most providers.
 As a general rule, though, it’s unusual for one person who uses the internet for about 4-6 hours per day, including a hour of streaming, to go over 100mb per month.

 There are also some nifty tools like this data usage calculator from Finder.
 But these sorts of calculators should be treated as rough estimates.

 3. Advertised speed

 Most providers offer at least two speed tiers.
-At Dodo, we offer three.
-There’s nbn25, which is perfect for simple tasks like browsing the internet, using social media and streaming music.
+At Dodo, we offer four.
+There are nbn15 and nbn25, which are perfect for simple tasks like browsing the internet, using social media and streaming music.

 Our mid-tier nbn50 just won a Mozo Expert’s Choice award for Standard Plus NBN Contract, it’s a great option if you also stream HD video and will have more than 3 people using the internet at the same time.